Set up a Connection in Basic Mode for Zendesk

 You can sync your first entity in Exalate to see how it works: enter the entity URN on the previous screen and click Exalate

-When syncing your first entity, you will see the status of your sync.
+When syncing your first entity, you see the status of your sync.
 The links to both entities are displayed at the bottom as shown below.
 You can open them up to see more details.

 What's Next?